rootstrap/neuro-backyardbrains/README.md

 # neuro-backyardbrains
-train a ML model using data from backyard brains device
+Train a ML model using data from backyard brains device